H3mann/Meet.ly/README.md

 Midpoint meeting application.

 ## Getting Started
 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
 Npm is used to install dependencies, which are stored in node_modules.
 The Node/Express server connects to a remote Mongo database.
-To run locally:
+To run locally from your terminal:
-1. cd into root of directory of the project.
+1. Git clone and cd into root of directory of the project.
 2. npm install
-3. node server.js
+3. node server.js - to run the server.
+Or run nodemon from the root directory.
+4. go to http://localhost:8888/#/ in your browser.

+##Deployed version
+App is deployed here: http://ec2-54-162-109-21.compute-1.amazonaws.com/ Recently there have been issues with the google's geolocator on our deployed version.
+We're on it!

 ## What does our app do?